zhutao100/qwen-code/docs/users/features/sandbox.md

 Lightweight, built-in sandboxing using `sandbox-exec`.

-**Default profile**: `permissive-open` - restricts writes outside project directory but allows most other operations.
+**Default profile**: `permissive-open` - restricts writes outside the project directory, but allows most other operations and outbound network access.

+**Best for**: Fast, no Docker required, strong guardrails for file writes.

 ### 2. Container-based (Docker/Podman)

 Cross-platform sandboxing with complete process isolation.

-**Note**: Requires building the sandbox image locally or using a published image from your organization's registry.
+By default, Qwen Code uses a published sandbox image (configured in the CLI package) and will pull it as needed.

+**Best for**: Strong isolation on any OS, consistent tooling inside a known image.

+### Choosing a method

+- **On macOS**:
+  - Use Seatbelt when you want lightweight sandboxing (recommended for most users).
+  - Use Docker/Podman when you need a full Linux userland (e.g., tools that require Linux binaries).
+- **On Linux/Windows**:
+  - Use Docker or Podman.

 ## Quickstart